Are your chickens happy in their wooden coop?

 C = I religiously grease all hinges and bolts every few weeks to keep things moving.

-Has your wooden coop grown over winter?
+Has your wooden coop shifted or expanded since last winter?

 Is the roof leaking?